collective/collective.developermanual/source/index.rst

 This document is a community maintained manual for `Plone <http://plone.org>`_ content management system.
 The target audience of the documentation includes

-* Integrators: installing Plone, add-ons and changing their settings
+* Integrators: installing Plone, add-ons and setting up the site

 * Theme authors: changing Plone's visual appearance